 Powered by MOMENTUMMEDIA

-Type confusion bug in Chrome and Critical Severity issue in Oracle Fusion Middleware’s Identity Manager component in hackers’ crosshairs.
+Type confusion bug in Chrome and a critical severity issue in Oracle Fusion Middleware’s Identity Manager component are in hackers’ crosshairs.

-The United States Cybersecurity & Infrastructure Security Agency has added a pair of vulnerabilities to its ever-growing Known Exploited Vulnerabilities Catalog.
+The United States Cybersecurity and Infrastructure Security Agency (CISA) has added a pair of vulnerabilities to its ever-growing Known Exploited Vulnerabilities Catalog.

-CVE-2025-13223, added to the KEV Catalog on November 20, is a type confusion vulnerability in Google Chromium V8 that could allow a remote attacker to exploit heap corruption via a specially crafted HTML page.
+CVE-2025-13223, added to the KEV catalogue on 20 November, is a type confusion vulnerability in Google Chromium V8 that could allow a remote attacker to exploit heap corruption via a specially crafted HTML page.

-The vulnerability was first reported on November 17, and Google rates it as High Severity.
-Google released a Stable Channel Update for Desktop on November 17, when it said it was aware of an existing, in-the-wild exploit.
+The vulnerability was first reported on 17 November, and Google rates it as high severity.
+Google released a Stable Channel Update for Desktop on 17 November, when it said it was aware of an existing, in-the-wild exploit.
 The issue is fixed in the following versions of Chrome:

 CVE-2025-13223 was reported by Clément Lecigne of Google’s Threat Analysis Group.